How the Universe Becomes Self-Aware

 Abstract

 What makes humans unique?
-Not our ability to see truth-evolution cares nothing for truth.
+Not our ability to see truth - evolution cares nothing for truth.
 What makes us unique is imagination: the capacity to construct experience beyond what the senses provide.
+This capacity made us evolutionarily dominant.
+It also trapped us - in a 'thought world' we mistake for reality.

-This is not science but philosophy-a map drawn from the inside.
+The framework proceeds from a consciousness-first metaphysics, drawing on contemplative phenomenology to map the territory from the inside.
+This is philosophy, not science.
 Yet it may find scientific grounding in Donald Hoffman's recent mathematical work on 'trace logic,' which derives the structure of space-time from conscious experience.
 Two very different approaches may be illuminating the same reality.

 1. Core Proposition